EricZinda/Perplexity/Backlog.md

             Waiter: What can I get you?
         - what do you have on your menu? --> doesn't work what vegetarian items do you have on your menu?
-        - could I get a soup? is very slow when you don't know the cost

         - Work through cancelling order language
             Could you cancel the steak I ordered earlier?
                 Requires implementing: